best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ## Images

 Avoid the use of any images or charts within a spreadsheet.

 This includes any departmental logos.
+Placing a departmental logo on a cover sheet may fail [accessibility guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable) as these images can make it difficult for users of assistive technology to work out where they are on a worksheet.

 If you can’t avoid it, make sure all logos, graphics, charts and any other images within the spreadsheet document have alternative text attached to them ([success criterion 1.1.1 non-text content](https://www.w3.org/TR/WCAG21/#non-text-content)) and place them on a separate worksheet to any tables.
-You also need to ensure charts are accessible – see our ‘[Making analytical publications accessible](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/)’ guidance for more information.
+You will need to ensure charts are accessible – see our ‘[Making analytical publications accessible](https://gss.civilservice.gov.uk/policy-store/making-analytical-publications-accessible/)’ guidance for more information.

 ### How to add alt text for charts and images
 1. Right click on the image or chart and select 'Format Picture/Chart Area'.